 In general, whilst we may have this habit of sprinkling sarcasm and irony in our speeches, by themselves, they may not be accessible to a wider audience, and cannot, by themselves, build a humorous speech.
 We require one or both of the two other major elements of humour: hyperbole and misdirection.

 We begin crafting the speech by deciding on the outline of a story.
 The best source of materials is always our personal experiences.
-We are the experts of ourselves, and no one can say we are wrong, or challenge our credibility there.
+We are the experts of ourselves, and no one can say we are wrong or challenge our credibility there.
 The irony of humorous speeches is that the best material is found in our most painful memories, our personal tragedies, our loss.
 Humour is part of our coping mechanism.
-It is no coincidence that the best comedians speak from pain, and sometimes suffered conditions as diverse as depression, bullying, and loss on a scale normally people may not comprehend.
+It is no coincidence that the best comedians speak from pain, and sometimes suffer conditions as diverse as depression, bullying, and loss on a scale that people may not normally comprehend.
 To them, comedy is life, it is therapy, it is validation.
 Even the mildest comedy comes from a place of discomfort.
 There is no humour in self-satisfaction, only gloating, and the audience reacts negatively to that.
-Petty revenge on the other, is vicariously cathartic.
+Petty revenge, on the other hand, is vicariously cathartic.

 The next step is to fill in the details.
-Many people would find it a challenge to see the jokes, and craft the punchlines here.
+Many people would find it a challenge to see the jokes and craft the punchlines here.
 That should not be the concern.
-The story has to be congruent.
+The story must be congruent.
 This is where you work out the introduction of the premise, the story, and the call to action.
 In that sense, it is no different from writing a normal speech.
-It is important that a humorous speech be short.
+A humorous speech must be short.
 If the time is five to seven minutes, the material should be at least a minute or more less than that, since the magic of a humorous speech is in the delivery.

-Once that is done, this is the part where we look at the speech, and tweak the words, working in the elements of humour.
-The easiest, and lowest hanging fruit is to play on words.
+Once that is done, this is the part where we look at the speech and tweak the words, working on the elements of humour.
+The easiest and lowest-hanging fruit is to play on words.
 A master of this was the late George Denis Patrick Carlin.
 Much of his material was built on the incongruity of word play, and how, when we think about it, language and rhetorical devices are absurd.
 The mastery of Carlin, however, is that he did not stop at rhetorical absurdism.
-He demonstrated, through his material, that words matter, and how we are thought to say certain things have shaped our views on certain issues.
+He demonstrated, through his material, that words matter and how we are taught to say certain things have shaped our views on certain issues.
 He then expounded and expanded on this to the wider tragedy that the masses of humanity are willing victims of the political systems we put in place above us.
 In this, even as we laugh, we think, and there is that call to action there.

 Within all that, the best way to deflect criticism and audience pushback is for the speaker to be the vicarious sacrifice, utilising his speaker persona to be the willing victim of the joke.
 This is the essence of self-deprecating humour.
 It makes it easier for people to laugh at themselves when they think they are laughing at others first.
 An ideal scenario is for that dawning realisation to be worked into the call to action.